 Malta is a parliamentary republic with a parliament-elected President as Head of State, and a Prime Minister leading an elected government for five-year terms.

 The Government of Malta is the responsibility of the Prime Minister and the cabinet, which is chosen from the elected members of the successful party at the general election.
 As in the UK, it is the prerogative of the Prime Minister to decide on the election day.
 Since independence in 1964, it has been the norm for the government to run its full term of office.
 In fact in only one of the eight post independence legislatures (1996) has the incumbent party failed to complete its full term.
-The current Prime Minister is Dr Lawrence Gonzi, head of the Nationalist Party, a centre-right party.
+The current Prime Minister is Dr Joseph Muscat, head of the Labour Party, a centre-left party.

 The role of President as Head of State is largely ceremonial, although the President has the duty of safeguarding the constitution of the country as well as chairing the Commission for the Administration of Justice.
-The present incumbent is George Abela.
+The present incumbent is H.E.
+Marie-Louise Coleiro Preca.

 Before 1964, the island was a British Crown Colony for over 150 years, an era that bequeathed an enduring legacy to the island as a whole, and the political system in particular.
 Under constant pressure from local politicians, the colonial authorities first granted Malta internal self-government in 1849.
 In 1921, the system of proportional representation was introduced during a general election that saw the first participation of political parties, as opposed to individual candidates, and despite the radical changes that have transformed the political arena since then, this method of electing representatives has been retained.